Bran-film/coffee-dice/README.md

 ## License

-This project is [MIT](https://choosealicense.com/licenses/mit/) licensed.
+This project is licensed under the [GNU General Public License v3.0](LICENSE).
+Please see the [LICENSE](LICENSE) file for more information.